Adriot/global-kinetic/README.md

-# global-kinetic
+# GLOBAL KINETIC
-# GLOBAL KINETIC TECHNICAL ASSESSMENT : QA AUTOMATION ENGINEER
+# TECHNICAL ASSESSMENT : QA AUTOMATION ENGINEER

 I created a 3 branched for the respective sections: